What is a Pathology Report?

 Second opinions can be useful in getting the most accurate diagnosis possible.

-They are especially useful in getting an accurate diagnosis for rare types of cancers (such as metaplastic breast cancer) that are hard to diagnose.
+They are especially useful in getting an accurate diagnosis for rare types of cancers that are hard to diagnose, such as metaplastic breast cancer.

 It’s always OK to get a second opinion before your biopsy or after, when you have the results.

-Most health plans will allow you to get a second opinion, as long as the second doctor is a member of your health plan.
+Most health plans will allow you to get a second opinion, as long as the second doctor is in your health plan’s network.

 Learn more about getting a second opinion.